-EFC offers two levels of membership: Voting and Affiliate.
+EFC offers two levels of membership — Voting and Affiliate.

 EFC Affiliate Member Benefits

-EFC Publications — EFC ensures its members are well-informed by sharing the latest relevant updates and news through daily, weekly, and quarterly publication:
+EFC Publications — EFC ensures its members are well-informed by sharing the latest relevant updates and news through daily, weekly, and quarterly publications:

 Specialized Meetings & Events — EFC meetings and events are recognized as being the most substantive and informative in the student loan industry.
 EFC Members receive a substantially reduced rate to attend EFC events and are afforded the opportunity to participate in certain specialized events open only to EFC Members.
 EFC events are planned to both provide relevant and timely information and to offer EFC Members valuable networking opportunities.

 Access to EFC Staff & Member Assistance — The EFC team is a group of talented and dedicated professionals whose collective experience and expertise ranges across the key institutions and fields pertinent to advocacy surrounding higher education access, affordability, and success.
-Their knowledge and expertise is available for individual member assistance and technical and programmatic assistance.
+Their knowledge and expertise are available for individual member assistance and technical and programmatic assistance.
 All EFC Members have a number of opportunities throughout the year to collaborate with and provide input to both EFC staff and other EFC Members on a variety of policies and topics.

 EFC Committees — EFC has a number of committees, comprised of EFC Members, that shape and influence EFC policies, activities, and member services.
 The following EFC committees are open to EFC Affiliate Members:

-Federal Advocacy — EFC staff are uniquely qualified to advocate on legislative and regulatory issues affecting the EFC Voting Membership and to work with Congress and the Administration to advocate on behalf of the interests of EFC Voting Members, including education loans, tax and finance, college access and student success, financial literacy and college planning, and other general higher education matters.
+Federal Advocacy — EFC staff are uniquely qualified to advocate on legislative and regulatory issues affecting the EFC Membership and to work with Congress and the Administration to advocate on behalf of the interests of EFC Members, including education loans, tax and finance, college access and student success, financial literacy and college planning, and other general higher education matters.
 Through this advocacy work, EFC serves as the principal voice for and primary source of critical public policy information for its membership.